Master of Teaching (Primary)

 - Bachelor degree in a different discipline, and

 - All applicants must complete an additional selection tool for non-academic attributes.
-Deakin University is using the CASPer assessment tool.
+Deakin University is using the CASPer test.
 CASPer is an online, video-scenario based situational judgement test, designed to measure non-academic suitability for teaching.